CUBRID/cubrid-manual/en/sql/schema/table.rst

                 5  'BBB'                 '000-0000'
                 6  'BBB'                 '111-1111'

-The **DEFAULT** value of the pseudocolumn can be specified to one or more columns.
+The **DEFAULT** value of the pseudocolumn can be specified as one or more columns.

 .. code-block:: sql